amlanmohanty1/cllg_website/README.md

 # cllg_website
-unofficial webiste for my collegeas part of an assignment
+unofficial webiste for my college as part of an assignment